Close Menu

 There are several factors that can contribute to high internet latency:

-• Physical Distance: The farther the data has to travel between your device and the server, the higher the latency.
-Accessing a server on another continent naturally increases response times.
+• Physical distance: The farther data travels between your device and the server, the higher the delay, and long routes add time at each hop.
+If the server sits on another continent, the trip is longer, so response times rise.

 Also read: What is latency in computers?
 A beginner’s guide